 No job interview is easy, but some copywriting interview questions offer additional challenges.
 Here’s the good news: With a little preparation before your copywriting interview, you will ace each one of them like a pro.

-Before we get any further, we should note that obviously, interviews are bound to vary from company to company and interviewer to interviewer.
+Before we get any further, we should note that obviously interviews are bound to vary from company to company and interviewer to interviewer.
 But there are some questions and topics you should be prepared to discuss.
 These are questions you’ll want to think about beforehand and have a ready answer.

 Also, the answers to these questions are important insights into your understanding of copywriting, your working style, and your skills.
 Even if you don’t get asked these exact questions, you should find a way to work the answers into your conversation.

 Here are a few of the toughest questions interviewers will ask related to your portfolio, work behavior, and work situations, and how you can craft your answers.